LLNL/HPCCEA/2020/DMM/README.md

 ```
 where N is the size of the matrix, which are available in the test_cases folder
 X * Y = A

+Code to acces MSRs are in msrUtil.c

+Code in msr_safe.h is from LLNL/msr-safe